-Capacitive touch screens are responsive to the conductive materials while resistive touchscreens are pressure sensitive.
+Capacitive touch screens are responsive to the conductive materials while resistive pc with touchscreens are pressure sensitive.
 Currently, analog resistive touchscreens are more dominant in the rugged handheld industry, while capacitive touchscreens are more in-demand among consumer devices, like mobile phones.

 Capacitive touch offers easy and flexible usage